airoweb/notedo/README.md

   * Access notes through a popup or full-page view.
   * Search functionality to filter notes.
   * Tabbed interface for active and completed notes.

+### Privacy
+noteD does not collect or transmit any user data to external servers.
+All data (notes, titles, due dates, etc.) are stored locally within the user's browser using Chrome's storage API, ensuring user privacy and control over their own data.

+1. Overview

+noteD is a Chrome extension that allows users to save highlighted text as notes.
+This Privacy Policy explains how noteD handles user data and ensures compliance with privacy regulations.

+2. Data Collection and Usage

+noteD does not collect, store, or transmit any personally identifiable information (PII) or sensitive user data.
+All user data, including notes, titles, due dates, and completion statuses, are stored locally in the user's browser using Chrome's storage API.
+This data is never shared with third parties or transmitted to external servers.

+3. Data Access

+noteD accesses user-highlighted text to create notes.
+This data is only used to fulfill the user’s request to save a note and is stored locally in the browser. noteD does not access any other user data, such as browsing history or website activity.

+4. Data Retention

+All data related to the extension (i.e., notes) is stored locally and is retained until the user deletes it manually or uninstalls the extension.

+5. Security

+Since noteD does not transmit or store data on external servers, there is no risk of data breaches from external sources.
+Chrome’s storage API ensures that data is securely stored within the browser.

+6. Third-Party Services

+noteD does not integrate with any third-party services or use analytics or tracking tools.

+7. Consent and User Control

+All actions performed by noteD are user-initiated.
+Users have full control over what data is saved (e.g., notes) and can delete their data at any time by clearing the extension's stored data or uninstalling it.